Ferruginous Glider (Tramea limbata)

 Habitat

-The favoured breeding habitat is open, shallow water bodies like pans, lakes, dams and marshes.
-Prefers ephemeral wetlands.
-Regularly found in other habitats away from water.
+The favoured breeding habitat of the Ferruginous Glider is open, shallow water bodies such as pans, lakes, dams, and marshes.
+The Ferruginous Glider prefers ephemeral wetlands.
+Non-breeding adults are regularly found in a variety of other habitats away from water.

 Habitat – Near Hluhluwe KwaZulu-Natal